bosch-thermostat/home-assistant-bosch-custom-component/README.md

 # home-assistant-bosch-custom-component

 HA custom component for Bosch thermostats.
-If you like this component consider sponsoring my work: [https://github.com/sponsors/pszafer]
+If you like this component consider sponsoring my work: [:heart: Sponsor](https://github.com/sponsors/pszafer)

 **It will only work with at least Home Assistant 2021.9.x and and Python >=3.8.**